 Harvard University must comply with the federal regulations in the Cost Accounting Standards (CAS) and the Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 CFR 200, (Uniform Guidance).
 CAS 9905.502 requires that universities classify costs consistently as either direct costs of projects or indirect costs benefiting multiple activities and states “All costs incurred for the same purpose, in like circumstances, are either direct costs only or indirect costs only with respect to final cost objectives.”
 The Uniform Guidance part 200.413(c) states that “the salaries of administrative and clerical staff should normally be treated as indirect (F&A) costs."

 Given these federal regulations, Harvard normally treats administrative and clerical salaries as indirect costs.
-However, the Uniform Guidance does provide for criteria, that if met, can justify inclusion of administrative and clerical salaries as direct charges on federal awards.
-Therefore, administrative and clerical salaries should be included as direct charges on federal awards ONLY when they meet the Uniform Guidance criteria and definition of “unlike purpose or circumstance.”
+However, the Uniform Guidance provides criteria that, if met, can justify inclusion of administrative and clerical salaries as direct charges on federal awards.
+Therefore, administrative and clerical salaries should be included as direct charges on federal awards only when they meet the following Uniform Guidance criteria:

 - Administrative or clerical services are integral to a project or activity;